-56. Figure 17 shows the latest sectoral split of carbon emissions for Tunbridge Wells borough.
+3.27 Figure 17 shows the latest sectoral split of carbon emissions for Tunbridge Wells borough.
+The carbon emissions of these sectors are slightly different to the energy consumption data shown in Figure 3 due to the carbon intensity of the energy sources used.

-Figure 17.
-Tunbridge Wells carbon dioxide emissions by sector in 2016 (BEIS, 2018)
+Figure 17: Tunbridge Wells carbon dioxide emissions by sector in 2018 (BEIS, 2020)

-- 57. Further analysis of carbon dioxide emissions at a sub-sector level show that in 2016 domestic gas (22%), A-roads (21%), industrial and commercial electricity (15%), minor roads (14%) and domestic electricity (12%) were the largest contributors to total emissions in the borough (Figure 19). - 58.
-Indeed, Figure 19 shows that these five sectors have been the dominant sources of emissions since 2005 (albeit to varying degrees).
+- Further analysis of carbon dioxide emissions at a sub-sector level show that in 2018 domestic gas (22%), A-roads (21%), industrial and commercial electricity (15%), minor roads (14%) and domestic electricity (12%) were the largest contributors to total emissions in the borough (Figure 18). - Indeed, Figure 19 shows that these five sectors have been the dominant sources of emissions since 2005 (albeit to varying degrees).

-Figure 18.
-Tunbridge Wells carbon emissions by sub sector in 2016 (BEIS, 2018)
+Figure 18: Tunbridge Wells carbon emissions by sub sector in 2018 (BEIS, 2020)